🚀 New feature alert! Find the best businesses for internationals on DutchReview's Business Directory

 These derelict Rotterdam train tracks are being made over into a luscious green airpark!

 De Urbanisten presented concept renderings of the park, made in collaboration with DS Landschaparchitecten and De Dakdokters.
-The concept has been given the green light.
+The concept has been given the green light with construction planned to begin in 2025.

 One of several renderings from the design presentation, showing the future perspective of the park.
 Image: De Urbanisten, Lanschapsarchitecten, De Dakdokters/supplied